Use these Google tricks to make your life easier and use other Easter eggs as party tricks.

 Have a business meeting with someone in another time zone and don’t want to make a blunder when scheduling a meeting and don’t want to ask them what the time difference is?
 Simply type in “local time in” and the region and Google’s got your back with the intel you need.

 Google can help you with that pesky task that can leave both you and your server with an awkward tension—calculating tip percentage.
 Just type it in, then select the appropriate numbers for your frugalness or generosity.
 It’s also perfect for splitting the tab between friends.

-Type any string of digits into Google with an “=English” to follow and Google will write the number out for you.
+Type any string of digits into Google with an “=English” or "in English" to follow and Google will write the number out for you.

 While Google may solve every question you have come up, for those that are unable to be answered by facts, flip a coin!

 15. Roll a die

 Need more options than a coin can provide?
 Roll a die instead!

 Ask Google to convert from one currency to another.